Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/0-restaking-user-guide/README.md

 ## Escrow Period (Withdrawal Delay)

-EigenLayer contracts feature a **7-day** withdrawal delay for LST tokens and Native Restaking, a critical security measure for instances of vulnerability disclosure or when anomalous behavior is detected by monitoring systems.
-The withdrawal window for EIGEN token is **24-days**, which is necessary to support future planned functionality unique to the token.
+EigenLayer contracts feature a **7-day** withdrawal delay for all tokens and Native Restaking, a critical security measure for instances of vulnerability disclosure or when anomalous behavior is detected by monitoring systems.
 Please see [Withdrawal Delay](/docs/eigenlayer/security/withdrawal-delay.md) for more detail.